44 F

 Michael Brown

-Michael W. Brown is the global director of counter-narcotics interdiction partnerships at Rigaku Analytical Devices.
+Michael W. Brown is the global director of counter-narcotics technology at Rigaku Analytical Devices.
 He has a distinguished career spanning more than 32 years as a Special Agent for the Drug Enforcement Administration (DEA).
-Most recently he was the DEA Headquarters staff coordinator for the Office of Foreign Operations for the Middle East Europe-Afghanistan-India.
+Most recently he was the DEA Headquarters staff coordinator for the Office of Foreign Operations for the Middle East-Europe-Afghanistan-India.
 Prior to that he served as the country attaché in India and Myanmar providing foreign advisory support for counter narcotic enforcement.
 He also spent 10 years in Pakistan as a special advisor to the US Embassy on various law enforcement issues.
 Michael is a graduate of the United States Ranger Training Battalion and has a master’s degree in Interdisciplinary Technology and Management from the University of Eastern Michigan.
 Contact him at [email protected]

 Related Articles